St. Teresa Secondary School: History

 Since 2020, the students in the school spent almost half of their high school career due to the COVID-19 pandemic in Hong Kong.
 Those students lamented that during the suspension of classes, the opportunity to meet with classmates and teachers was greatly reduced.
 In some days they could only attend physical classes for half a day, and the time they spent with their classmates was also reduced.
 They said that their parents were doing business in the Mainland China, and they were preparing for the Hong Kong Diploma of Secondary Education (HKDSE) examination in the school year.
 The epidemic has separated them from two places.
 They can only gossip through the screen every weekend.
 They didn't have close relatives or teachers to accompany and supervise them.
 During the Chinese New Year, the epidemic still isolates them from their relatives.
 As a result, those students felt very lonely.
 Those girls faced the DSE alone.

 On 25 June 2021, one of the distinguished contemporary Chinese scientists gave a public lecture at school.
 It was lectured by Zhang Xi, a scientist of the Chang'e 4 probe project, entitled "Building Dreams on the Moon and Comfortable Sleeves".
 Zhang Xi was communicating with students at the school.
 In an interview with Hong Kong Commercial Daily, she said that there is no gender distinction in the work of aerospace, and women can also do well, but they may have relatively little time to take care of their families.
 She hoped that the students can also work hard in this direction.

 On 26 April 2022 at about 8 pm, a female student was found on the school's rooftop, in the dark.
 She was suspected of trying to jump off the building.
 Police arrived after receiving the report and confirmed that the student belonged to the school.
 They persuaded the other party, and took the student to a safe place; she was sent to the hospital.
 At the time, the school was being used as a venue for the Hong Kong Diploma of Secondary Education examination and there were no classes.
 The police are investigating the cause of the nighttime incident.

-School badge

-The shield symbolizes courage and fortitude; the cross symbolizes the teaching of Jesus Christ; the book symbolizes spiritual self-enrichment through practice of the school motto, Age quod agis; the rose symbolizes the virtues of St. Teresa of Lisieux; the dove symbolizes the presence of the Holy Spirit; and the ribbon symbolizes tenderness and beauty.